Mochenx/vlogapy/README.md

 # A Verilog HDL parser/analyzer based on pyparsing
-The project intends to be a free Verilog HDL parser for the automation of ordinary verification work.
+The project intends to create a free Verilog HDL parser, to benefit tasks like extracting information, code modification in batch or module wiring automation etc.